QuickDapp/QuickDapp-OLD/docs/environment-variables.md

 Some key points to note:

-* The `.env` file is **required.** This file should contain values suitable for local development as well as any values which are unlikely to change across environments.
-It gets bundled into production and Docker builds and can be checked into source control.
+* The `.env` file is **required.** This file should contain any values which are unlikely to change across environments.
+It gets bundled into production and Docker builds and will be checked into source control.
-* The `.env.development` and `.env.production` files are already _git-ignored_ and should **never** be checked into source control.
+* The `.env.development` and `.env.production` files are already _git-ignored_ and should **never** be checked into source control since they are intended to contain sensitive information (e.g API keys).
   * The `.env.development` file gets loaded when the app is run in dev server mode.
   * The `.env.production` file gets loaded when building production version of the app, running the production version and also gets bundled into Docker images.
 * The `.env.local` file is for further customization in all environments, e.g if you are temporarily testing a value different to the default.
-However, note that it does **not** get bundled into [Docker images](./deployment/docker.md).
+It also does not get checked into version control.
+However, note that it also does **not** get bundled into [Docker images](./deployment/docker.md).

+!!!
+**DO NOT** store sensitive information (e.g API keys) in the `.env` file.
+Use the environment-specific or `.env.local` files to store such information.
+!!!

 The files use the INI file format: